ray-project/ray/doc/source/serve/monitoring.md

        * deployment
        * route
        * application
-     - The number of requests processed by this ServeHandle.
+     - The number of requests processed by this DeploymentHandle.
    * - ``ray_serve_deployment_queued_queries`` [*]
      - * deployment
        * route